The lifetime allowance (LTA) replacement came into force on 6 April 2024. This was good news for clients saving for their retirement.

 Lifetime allowance replacement

-Three new “lump Sum” allowances
+Three “lump Sum” allowances

 LUMP SUM ALLOWANCE LUMP SUM AND DEATH BENEFIT ALLOWANCE OVERSEAS TRANSFER ALLOWANCE